 Exercise during pregnancy

-At your first prenatal care checkup, ask your health care provider if exercise during pregnancy is safe for you.
+At your first prenatal care checkup, ask your health care provider whether exercise during pregnancy is safe for you.

-Healthy pregnant women need at least 2½ hours of aerobic activity, like walking or swimming, each week.
+Healthy pregnant women need at least 2½ hours of aerobic activity, such as walking or swimming, each week.

-Regular physical activity can help reduce your risk of pregnancy complications and ease pregnancy discomforts, like back pain.
+Regular physical activity can help reduce your risk of pregnancy complications and ease pregnancy discomforts, such as back pain.

-Some activities, like basketball, hot yoga, downhill skiing, horseback riding and scuba diving, aren’t safe during pregnancy.
+Some activities, such as basketball, hot yoga, downhill skiing, horseback riding and scuba diving, aren’t safe during pregnancy.

 Is it safe to exercise during pregnancy?

-If your pregnancy is healthy, exercise doesn’t increase your risk of having a miscarriage, a premature baby (born before 37 weeks of pregnancy) or a baby born with low birthweight (less than 5 pounds, 8 ounces).
-Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy.
-Premature babies and babies born with low birthweight are more likely than other babies to have health problems at birth and later in life.
+If you and your pregnancy are healthy, exercise won’t increase your risk of having a miscarriage (when a baby dies in the womb before 20 weeks of pregnancy), a premature baby (born before 37 weeks of pregnancy) or a baby born with low birthweight (less than 5 pounds, 8 ounces).

 How much exercise do you need during pregnancy?

 Healthy pregnant women need at least 2½ hours of moderate-intensity aerobic activity each week.
-Aerobic (also called cardio) activity is when you repeatedly move large muscles, like your arms and legs.
 Aerobic activities make you breathe faster and deeply and make your heart beat faster.
 Moderate-intensity means you’re active enough to sweat and increase your heart rate.
 Taking a brisk walk is an example of moderate-intensity aerobic activity.
 If you can’t talk normally during an activity, you may be working too hard.

-You don’t have to do all 2½ hours at once!
+You don’t have to do all 2½ hours at once.
 Instead, break it up through the week.
-For example, do 30 minutes on most or all days.
-If this sounds like a lot, split up the 30 minutes by doing something active for 10 minutes three times each day.
+For example, do 30 minutes of exercise on most or all days.
+If this sounds like a lot, split up the 30 minutes by doing something active for 10 minutes 3 times each day.